 As we saw in Part 1, folders for email default retention times can be perilously short.
 Likewise in SharePoint Online, OneDrive and other services that rely on SharePoint as a file store, the length of time that a deleted item is retained can vary based on several factors, but is never longer than 93 days.

-When an item is deleted in SharePoint Online it is retained in the first stage recycle bin for 30 days.
-After 30 days, or after a user deletes the item from the first stage recycle bin, it moves to the Site Collection Recycle Bin where it sits for no more than 63 more days for a total of 93 days.
-If the user has the rights, they can also purge the item from the Second Stage Recycle bin effectively permanently deleting the item before the 93 days has elapsed.
+When an item is deleted in SharePoint Online it is retained in the recycle bin for 93 days.
+If, during that time, a user deletes the item from the first stage recycle bin, it moves to the Site Collection Recycle Bin where it sits for the remainder of the 93 days.
+If the user has the rights, they can also purge the item from the Second Stage Recycle bin, effectively permanently deleting the item before the 93 days has elapsed.
 Content in the recycle bin counts against the site quota; Microsoft allocates 200% of the site collection quota for deleted items.
 When the recycle bin exceeds its quota, the oldest items are purged to make room.

 Online Litigation Hold and In-Place Hold